How do I use the 3D Printer?

-We will print all requested jobs using the 3D printer at Central Library.
-You are welcome to visit Central Library to watch the 3D printer work, however we can't guarantee when we will proceed with your project (we might be printing someone else's job first).
+We will print all requested jobs using the 3D printers at Central Library.
+You are welcome to visit Central Library to watch the 3D printers work, however we can't guarantee when we will proceed with your project (we might be printing someone else's job first).
 You will receive an email when your print job is completed.

 How do I clean up my completed print job?

 Your 3D print job will be supplied to you with raft and supports.
 Raft helps the job stick to the print bed while printing, and supports ensure that overhangs and fine details print properly.